pereiradaniel/pereiradaniel.github.io/readme.md

 # Daniel Paul Grech Pereira :innocent:
 ---

 This is the gitpage repo for Daniel Pereira.
+It displays projects that are on my github page.

 View this [Gitpage][gitpagelink]